Shawon5030/History-Of-All-Programming-Language-/Python.md

 The Python → 11l → C++ transpiler[171] compiles a subset of Python 3 to C++ (C++17).
 There are also specialized compilers:

+MyHDL is a Python-based hardware description language (HDL) that converts MyHDL code to Verilog or VHDL code.